HangCcZ/Full-Stack-Employee-Directory/README.md

   - 'PaginationGroup',
   - 'PageButton' in 'PaginationGroup', 'PrevButton' and 'NextButton' in PaginationGroup
 - **Forms**: Two forms are needed for create and edit functionalies.
 I used React Hook Forms to perform POST and PUT.
-- Use Clouindary to handle the image uploading process in employee profile creation
+- **Modal**: Use it to confirm employee deletion action
-- Need a notification/popup to show the results of create/delete/update
+- **Image Upload**: Clouindary to handle the image uploading process in employee profile creation

 ## Resources created: